Shitala: Iconography and symbolism

-She is also depicted enthroned in an eight-handed form holding a trident, broom, discus (chakra), pot of viral pustules and healing water, branches of neem, scimitar, conch. and a hand depicting varadamudra.
+Shitala is traditionally represented as a young maiden crowned with a winnowing fan, riding a donkey, a snake as a whip, and holding a short broom to spread the content of her pot full of viral pustules or cold water of immortality.
+She is also depicted enthroned in an eight-handed form holding a trishula (trident), broom, chakra (discus), branches of neem, scimitar, conch and a hand depicting varadamudra.
 She is also flanked by two donkeys.
 This depiction has established her as a goddess of protection, good fortune, health, and power.